xAnDrOm3dAx/odin-recipes/README.md

 Languages and technologies used: HTML

+Skills Demonstrated:
-Skills Demonstrated: The use of HTML to create a website showcasing the skills learnt from previous lessons.
+The use of HTML to create a website showcasing the skills learnt from previous lessons.
+Updated to showcase CSS fundamental knowledge.